MarwanYoussef/Visual-Verilog/README.md

 ## Introducing Verilog

 **Verilog** is a Hardware descriptive language; a textual format to describe electronic systems and circuits.
 Verilog is intended to be used for verification through simulation, for timing analysis, for test analysis (testability analysis and fault grading) and for logic synthesis.
 Verilog is an HDL; however, VHDL is a totally different, they both share some fundumentals of being both a Hardware descriptive languages but both are different.
-Our main aspect of the project is Verilog.
+Our main aspect of the project is Verilog and soothing the design procedure.

 ----------------------------------------------------------------------------------------------------------